A young Australian batsman suffers a fatal blow to the head

 A tortuous defeat for Sri Lanka in a one-off Test against India in Chandigarh.
 India crawled to 288, but it was enough for an innings victory - and Sri Lanka's totals of 82 and 198 used up 51.5 and 120.4 overs respectively.
 Only two men made double figures in the first innings, and Asanka Gurusinha's unbeaten 52 accounted for 63.4% of the total.
 Playing in only his third Test, Indian left-arm spinner Venkatapathy Raju had remarkable match figures of 53.5-38-37-8.
 It was India's first win in 15 Tests - the barren 14 had all been overseas.

 An aggressive young batsman who has dismantled bowling attacks aplenty, Suresh Raina, who was born today, began with a string of fine performances at the junior levels, which landed him a spot in the India Under-19 squad and then a call to the senior side, following which he was out for more than a year.
-Raina finally played to his true potential in the Asia Cup in June 2008, scoring two centuries, including his highest, 116 against Bangladesh, and finishing as the second-highest run-getter.
-After playing 98 ODIs, he was at last handed a Test cap and he promptly scored a hundred and two half-centuries in his first three Tests.
-He is part of an exclusive club to have scored centuries in all three international formats.
-However, he has struggled to replicate his limited-overs success in Test cricket and has been in and out of the Test side.
-He remains an important member of the T20 squad and was one of Chennai Super Kings' most valuable players.
+Raina finally played to his true potential in the Asia Cup in June 2008, scoring two centuries, including his highest, 116 against Bangladesh, and finishing as the second-highest run getter.
+After playing 98 ODIs, he was at last handed a Test cap in 2010, and he promptly scored a hundred and two half-centuries in his first three Tests, against Sri Lanka and Australia.
+He has mostly been out of the Test side since, though he offered value in the limited-overs sides and in the IPL.
+In 2017, having only played three internationals in the year, Raina was left out of the central contracts.

 Birth of Christopher Mpofu, the promising Zimbabwean right-arm seamer.
 He made his ODI debut against England in October 2004 and caused their top order a few anxious moments.
 His early Test appearances did not set the world alight, and he lost his place after taking 3 for 400 in five matches.
 He benefited from Heath Streak's appointment as Zimbabwe's bowling coach and took seven wickets at an average of 22.71 during the 2011 World Cup.
-He lost his place in the Test side in 2011 but continued to play a big role in the team's ODI progress.
+He was out of the Test side for five years starting that year, but he continued to play a big role in the team's ODI progress.

 In her decade playing for England, Laura Newton, born today, transformed herself from a middle-order batsman to opener, and turned from a fast-medium bowler to an offspinner.
 And it paid off.
 She struck just one Test hundred and her one-day best was 78, but in her explosive, flamboyant role, she had licence to go at the ball.
 She quit the game in May 2007, aged just 29, citing the pressures of being an amateur player in an era of increasing amounts of international cricket.